tomjoht/learnapidoc/_docs/documenting_code/docapis_code_formatting.md

 If your commentary dwarfs the code, you risk making the code unreadable.
 If you arrange the commentary in sections that come long after the code, you risk creating a chasm between the explanation and the code, such that readers won't know what parts of the code your explanation refers to.

-One technique is to create an additional column in your layout.
+One technique is to create an additional, third column in your layout.
 You devote the middle column to your conceptual explanation and your right column to the code.
+This way the code and the narration are juxtaposed such that readers can glance at the code while reading your conceptual explanations.
+Here's an example from Twilio showing this juxtaposed approach:

 {% include course_image.html url="https://www.twilio.com/docs/authy/tutorials/account-verification-java-servlets?code-language=Java&code-sample=code-verify-an-authy-code-7&code-sdk-version=default#sending-a-token-on-account-creation" size="750px" filename="twiliocodedocexample1" ext_print="png" ext_web="png" alt="Twilio code documentation" caption="Twilio code documentation" %}